Prince fans can book a stay at iconic "Purple Rain" house this October

 "Authenticity was something that was super important to us when we were creating the space and each room in the house incorporates different real-life memories, elements are authentic items from Prince's collection," Killam said.

 Prince purchased the home back in 2015 and it's been closed to the public, until now.
-The never-before-seen house, also features never-before-seen artifacts — if you can find them the hidden door.
+The never-before-seen house also features never-before-seen artifacts — if you can find them behind the hidden door.

 "There are easter eggs planted throughout the space but there is one really fun surprise maybe down here in the basement," Killam said.